 Data-sharing is both fuel and lubricant to the world’s economy.
-It powers online and offline business models, and it enables, in the form of cookies and browser history, greater ease of use for consumers.
-But with every year, as more data—in terms of volume, types, and richness—is shared, the potential for its misuse is rising.
+It powers online and offline business models and it enables, in the form of cookies and browser history, greater ease of use for consumers.
+But with every year, as more data—in terms of volume, types and richness—is shared, the potential for its misuse is rising.
 The 2021 Deloitte Digital Consumer Trends Survey,1 which polled around 33,150 respondents in 20 countries about their online activities and their views on data privacy, shows that many surveyed consumers are well aware of the risks—but are continuing to expand their online activity nonetheless.

-Thirty years ago, understanding personal digital data was relatively straightforward, as it was typically stored on physical media that could be touched, locked away, and, if needed, visibly destroyed.
+Thirty years ago, understanding personal digital data was relatively straightforward, as it was typically stored on physical media that could be touched, locked away and, if needed, visibly destroyed.
 There were no smartphones capturing and emitting location data.
 There were no cameras in laptop lids, as computing was still predominantly desktop.
 Cars did not have GPS systems to track and capture journey data by default.

 It may be more baffling still to understand why a robot vacuum cleaner may collect data on its owner’s home: The data may simply help the robot to do a better job of cleaning, but it could also be sold to carpet treatment companies to use for targeted advertising.
 And applications, such as facial recognition, can be utterly opaque to those without a technical background, as understanding them requires awareness of terminology such as “secure enclaves” (dedicated secure subsystems on a user’s device)2 or acronyms such as public key infrastructure (PKI).

 For most of the world’s billions of digital users, understanding data privacy may prove to be too baffling and too much of a chore for them to make the effort.
-While many of those surveyed were aware that they should review terms and conditions and manage cookie settings,3 in the heat of the moment, actual behavior often lapses, and incaution may result.
+While many of those surveyed were aware that they should review terms and conditions and manage cookie settings,3 in the heat of the moment, actual behaviour often lapses and incaution may result.
 Reading a web page, buying a product, signing up to a service, or accessing a Wi-Fi hotspot quickly may take precedence over the tedious task of reading a long privacy disclosure or selecting which cookies to accept.4

 Consumers have several options on how to approach digital data sharing.
-A small minority will stay offline altogether; another minority will seek to be well informed about their digital behavior’s privacy implications.
+A small minority will stay offline altogether; another minority will seek to be well informed about their digital behaviour’s privacy implications.
 But the vast majority of consumers will largely simply trust, possibly out of apathy, that their data is in safe hands.
 They are unlikely to select devices, for example, primarily because of a vendor’s privacy approach.
 Indeed, on average,5 only 7% of respondents reported that data privacy and security were important considerations when deciding which smartphone to buy next.

 Consumers may exhibit such trust even though a range of tools are available for them to manage data privacy.
 In markets governed by the General Data Protection Regulation (GDPR), which include most European countries, consumers are offered the ability to manage cookies.
 However, in these markets, the most common reported reaction among our respondents was to click on the default cookie settings, often denoted by the more colorful button offered of the two.
 Among the European countries surveyed,6 75% of respondents stated that they accepted default cookie settings at least half of the time.
 In reality, the proportion may be much higher.

 As another example, consumers have the capability to decline app permissions.
-Only around one quarter of respondents claim that they always refuse permission, and only 28% refuse it more than half of the time.7
+Only around one quarter of respondents claim that they always refuse permission and only 28% refuse it more than half of the time.7

 This is not because people do not know their data is out there.
 Our survey revealed that most consumers surveyed in multiple markets believe their data is being used “all of the time” or “most of the time.”
 Only 5% of our respondents thought that their data was not being used (figure 1).